They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "This concludes correction," he said coolly.

-Sable's restraints were removed.
 Her body tipped forward at once, strength gone, but she did not hit the floor.
-Hands caught her.
-Cassian's.
+Cassian caught her before that.

-He did not lift her gently.
-He did not cradle her.
-He simply kept her upright for one suspended second, long enough that the entire hall could see his hands on her, his grip too certain and too direct to mistake for accident.
+He kept her upright for one suspended second, long enough that the entire hall could see his hands on her, his grip too certain and too direct to be mistaken for accident.

-In that instant his eyes moved over her again, lingering in the hard, deliberate way a man might look at something that had already entered his territory whether he wanted it to or not.
+In that instant, his eyes moved over her again, lingering in the hard, deliberate way a man might look at something that had already entered his territory whether he had permitted it or not.

-Sable hit her knees hard against stone, pain flaring through her ribs and shoulder, but the message had already been delivered.
+Sable hit her knees hard against stone, pain flaring through her ribs and shoulder, but the message had already reached the room.

 Cassian turned and walked out without a word.